Vanlightly/RabbitTestTool/benchmark/TOPOLOGY.md

 ]
 ```

-An example of a single publisher group with the a message size, publishing rate limit and publisher confirms.
+An example of a single publisher with the a message size, publishing rate limit and publisher confirms.

 ```json
 "publishers": [